 Difference #1: Adoption gives you time to be certain about your decision.

 Everyone feels overwhelmed at times.
-Some problems seem unsolvable, but much of the time there is help available, even if it seems difficult to find.
-For example, many new mothers suffer from post-partum depression, which can make caring for a child feel impossible to them; but post-partum depression can be treated through counseling and medication, and there are resources available for folks who need that sort of help.
-An ethical adoption agency will help you access those resources, and then if you still don’t feel like parenting is the right choice for you, they can work with you from there.
-With Safe Haven, you don’t get that type of support, and you can’t just change your mind once you’re feeling better; you’ve already given up custody of your child.
+Some problems seem too hard to solve.
+But most of the time help is available, even if it seems difficult to find.
+An ethical adoption agency will help you access resources that can help you decide whether parenting is the right choice for you.
+And adoption agency’s job is to help support you and help make a plan that’s right for your family.
+Safe Haven placements are designed to be anonymous- you don’t get that type of support, and you can’t just change your mind once you’re feeling better; you’ve already given up custody of your child.
 Plus, if you decide one day that you want to know how your child is doing, you won’t necessarily have the right to get in touch the way you would if you arranged for an open adoption through an agency.

 Difference #2: With adoption, you are in control.

-Ethical agencies like Adoptions Together put you in control of your baby’s adoption process.
-This means that you can choose the family you want to raise your child and that you can determine what kind of adoption relationship you’d like to have with your child’s family, whether that means yearly letter-and-picture updates, in-person meetings, or other arrangements.
-If you relinquish custody of your baby under a Safe Haven law, the baby will go into the social services foster care system and will be adopted from there.
+Ethical adoption agencies like Adoptions Together put you in control of your baby’s adoption process.
+This means that you can choose the adoptive family you want to raise your child and that you can determine what kind of adoption relationship you’d like to have with your child’s family, whether that means yearly letter-and-picture updates, in-person meetings, or other arrangements.
+If you give up custody of your baby under a Safe Haven law, the baby will go into the social services foster care system and their future will be determined from there.
 Not only can this take up to a year – which is a long time for a baby not to have a permanent family – but you don’t have any control over who eventually adopts your baby.
 Nor can you specify what type of contact you’d like to have with them and with your child in the future.

 Ultimately, we all want children to be safe.
 If leaving your child at a Safe Haven location is the best way for you to keep them out of harm’s way, then we trust you to make that choice.
 But we also want you to stay safe, both physically and emotionally, and we don’t want you to give up your right to be a part of your child’s life if there might be another way.
 If you’re in crisis and worried about caring for your baby, we hope you’ll call us or another licensed agency so we can figure out a plan – together.